scc365/tutorial-mininet/README.md

 </details>
 <br> -->

-> 🙋 The flag `--switch ovsk` just specifies the type of bridge to use by default in the topology.
+> 🙋 The flag `--switch ovs` just specifies the type of bridge to use by default in the topology.
 For scc365 course materials you should use this flag, however, feel free to investigate others.

 You can see how you can use the other features provided by `mn` using its help function: `mn -h` (or see the man page [here](./MN.md)).